 We were informed when booking and beginning the tour, guides are prohibited from entering the inner market.
 Reaching this point of the tour, any identifiers of being a guide were removed and our tour continued inside.
 Without a knowledgeable guide, we would not have been able to see many areas of the market and obtain a free sample of a perfect $30 USD pear.

 Most streets are unmarked.

 Blocks are numbered, but the streets in between have no signs.
 Using the map from our DK Eyewitness Travel Guide, we were able to compare landmarks in the city with those labeled on the map to determine our location.

 Research unique attractions.

-Japan has some crazy, kawaii places, but aren’t in plain sight.
-With five or more stories of restaurants and shops, it’s impossible to see everything.
+Japan has some crazy, kawaii places, but they aren’t in plain sight.
+With 5 or more stories of restaurants and shops, it’s impossible to see everything.
 Some of the most unique places are off the main path or not widely advertised.